 A hand on her shoulder snapped her back to the present.
 She flinched, and calmed down when she saw it was only the doctor.
 Her uncle was still alive, but barely.
 His breath was starting to rattle.

 “It won’t be long now, and we’re making him as comfortable as we can.”

 “Can I touch him?”
 She asked.

-Andrea reached forward and took her uncle’s hand.
+Columbia reached forward and took her uncle’s hand.
 Old, gnarled.
 She gently ran her thumb across the age spots which stood out against the pale, white skin.
 She smiled as she remembered that index finger pointing to people her uncle wanted to single out.
 People he wanted.
 People he was asking for help.
 Back in those days, the people he pointed to responded to him.
 With pride, and without question.